-Small companies often don’t separate the external and internal parts of product flow, so that the same specialist or department controls all phases goods and services go through en route to the end customer.
+Small companies often don’t separate the external and internal parts of product flow so that the same specialist or department controls all phases goods and services go through en route to the end customer.
 Large organizations usually split responsibilities between two executives — a supply chain manager and an operations manager.

 Supply chain manager and operations manager roles

-The top objective of both experts is to save expenses and boost efficiency of production without compromising on quality.
+The top objective of both experts is to save expenses and boost production efficiency without compromising on quality.
 But while a supply chain manager focuses on external processes, an operations manager solves pressing internal tasks.
-The former negotiates terms with third-party contractors (suppliers, logistics teams, distributors) and optimizes movement of materials and goods from one point to another outside the organization.
+The former negotiates terms with third-party contractors (suppliers, logistics teams, distributors) and optimizes the movement of materials and goods from one point to another outside the organization.
 The latter communicates with stakeholders and implements policies to boost manufacturing and get things working well inside the company.

 Given that both pursue the same global goal and work on the same product, they have some overlapping responsibilities.
 For example, both are involved in:

-- price forecasting, overseeing budgeting, planning and auditing;
+- price forecasting, overseeing budgeting, planning, and auditing;

 - cost management (estimating, controlling, optimizing, and reducing operating costs);